MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/move-databases.md

  Use the following procedures to locate the user accounts and instances of SQL Server that are used by the data warehouse management server.

-#### To identify the SQL Server database and instance names used by the data warehouse management server
+# [Identify the SQL Server database and instance names used by the data warehouse management server] (#tab/SQLServerDB)

 1. Sign in to the data warehouse management server as a user with administrative credentials.